EliasRut/vector-monkeys-coding-exercises/README.md

-# Coding Session 2, Group 2
+# Vector Monkeys Coding Exercises
 This session is all about solving some coding exercises in JavaScript.

 ## Getting started